PAH disease progression

 Addressing the pathophysiology of PAH

-When monitoring your patient’s response to treatment, it is important to remember that PAH is a progressive disease even if outward symptoms may not be evident.
-For example, symptoms may stabilize because patients have adjusted their lifestyle.
-Detrimental changes to the RV can occur before declines are seen in a patient’s FC or 6MWD.15-17
+When monitoring your patient’s response to treatment, remember that PAH is a progressive disease—even if outward symptoms are not evident.
+Proactive monitoring of the right heart is critical, as detrimental changes to the RV typically occur before declines are seen in a patient’s FC or 6MWD.10,11